 Most people love edamame purchased from the store — lightly steamed and salted, they’re like manna from heaven.
-But you can grow them at home and save the money!
-These tender pods are actually young soybean, and surprisingly easy to grow.
+But you can grow them at home and save money!
+These tender pods are actually young soybeans, and surprisingly easy to grow.

 Varieties to try: ‘Shirofumi,’ ‘Midori Giant,’ ‘Envy’

 The best time to plant soybeans is right at the beginning of the Spring season when the temperature of the soil can remain consistent at around 60 degrees Fahrenheit.
 Soybeans grow their best when the outdoor temperatures average approximately 70 degrees Fahrenheit.

 Soybeans capture nitrogen from the air and deposit it into the soil through their roots.
 Soybean plants do not need soil that is particularly high in nutrient content.
 Before planting, you can amend your soil with well-decomposed compost, but your soybean plot shouldn’t need much more than that.
 Soybeans grow well in any soil type as long as the soil is well-draining.